EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 If you provide EV charging to paying guests, three pieces of UK regulation apply.
 Understanding them protects you from disputes, fines, and reputational damage.

-1. OFGEM's Maximum Resale Price (MRP) Direction
+1. Ofgem's Maximum Resale Price (MRP) Direction

 In plain English: